Welcome from our Leaders

 Located in Elizabeth, South Australia, Playford College is a young Islamic Independent co-educational school that has a focus on Muslim Australians of the Jaafari School of Thoughts but is open to all.
-Playford College opened in February 2017 with 78 students from 26 different schools and has grown to over 450 students in 2021.
+Playford College opened in February 2017 with 78 students from 26 different schools and has grown to over 520 students by 2022.

 Before Playford College, there were only two schools catering for the Jaafari School of Thoughts, both in Sydney.
 Islamic education is so important to families from this school of thoughts and many were relocating from South Australia to Sydney to access them.
 Muslim families have a diverse cultural background, and by coming together, they gained a greater sense of community.
 With support and direction from one of those Sydney schools and dedicated planning by local leaders, the result was the procurement of an old vacant government school site in the northern part of Adelaide and Playford College was born.
 Muslims are taught to love their country and our first Sheikh was quick to point out that their country is now Australia, and that they should love their new home.
 So, the school was named in honour of its local council area – the City of Playford.